 All our workshops are suitable for 4-14 year olds unless otherwise stated- we like to have a mixture as it gives students the opportunity to work alongside different ages!
-(Younger children are also welcome, though we ask that parents stay with them to give them a hand with the more fiddly bits.)
+(Preschool children are also welcome, though we ask that parents stay with them to give them a hand with the more fiddly bits.)

 Our holiday workshops are £10 per child (sibling discount and multiple workshop discount available) and last for an hour and a half.
 Places are limited and allocated on a first come, first served basis.
 All materials, snacks and drinks are included.
 Aprons are provided, but please be aware that some of our workshops involve paint and children are likely to get a little messy!
-Parents and carers are welcome to stay and join in with their child (or just leave them to it!)
+Parents and carers are welcome to stay and join in with their child, space permitting (or just leave them to it!)

 For more information or to book, please get in touch using the contact page or by emailing firstname.lastname@example.org.